akka/akka-projection/docs/src/main/paradox/overview.md

 ## Dependencies

 Akka Projections consist of several modules for specific technologies.
-The dependency section for each module describes what dependency you should define in your project.
+The dependency section for each module describes which dependency you should define in your project.

 * @ref:[Offset in Cassandra](cassandra.md)
 * @ref:[Offset in relational DB with Slick](slick.md)